mojomanphx/BlackJack-school-project/README.md

    **_Ensuring only unique cards are offered to player and dealer._**

-   *_Created function to set unique element within my program._
+   *_Created function to set unique element within my program._*
    - do While loop to continue to choose a random element as long as control is not met.**
    - nested within do while created for loop to traverse array of used elements.**
-   - nested within for loop is an If else statement to analyze random and used elements -**if found within the used element array it will choose a new element and repeat process.**
+   - nested within for loop is an If else statement to analyze random and used elements *_if found within the used element array it will choose a new element and repeat process._
-    -**if not found in used element array the loop control is changed and returns unique element to game.**
+    *_if not found in used element array the loop control is changed and returns unique element to game._

    #### **This will continue to run choosing random numbers until a unique number is achieved.**